mandiant/Ghidrathon/README.md

 For more information on running Ghidra in headless mode check out `<ghidra_install>/support/analyzeHeadlessREADME.html`.

-For more information on how Jep works to embed Python in Java see their documentation [here](https://github.com/ninia/jep/wiki/How-Jep-Works).

 ## Third-Party Python Modules

 One of our biggest motivations in developing Ghidrathon was to enable use of third-party Python 3 modules in Ghidra.
 You can install a module and start using it inside Ghidra just as you would a typical Python setup.
 This also applies to modules you have previously installed.
 For example, we can install and use Unicorn to emulate ARM code inside Ghidra.

 ![example](./data/ghidrathon_unicorn.png)

+## How does it work?

+Ghidrathon links your local Python installation to Ghidra using the open-source project [Jep](https://github.com/ninia/jep).
+Essentially your local Python interpreter is running inside Ghidra with access to all your Python packages **and** the standard Ghidra scripting API.
+Ghidrathon also works with Python virtual environments helping you create, isolate, and manage packages you may only want installed for use in Ghidra.
+Because Ghidrathon uses your local Python installation you have control over the Python version and environment running inside Ghidra.

+For more information on how Jep works to embed Python in Java see their documentation [here](https://github.com/ninia/jep/wiki/How-Jep-Works).

 ## OS Support